SROP Soccer

 • Glasses must be for prescription-wear only and frames must be safety or sports approved.

 • Stud earrings are allowed; any earrings that extend below the player’s ear lobe are not permitted.
-Earrings are not permitted in the Masters League.

 7. Penalty for Cards: If a player (goalies included) receives a yellow card he must immediately sit out five minutes except when playing with only seven players (replacement allowed).
 If a player receives a red card he must sit out the rest of that game (replacement not allowed) and his team’s next game.
 The player receiving the red card may request a sub effective as of his next game, but must still serve the one-game suspension when he returns from the sub period.